d0lfyn/opencity3d/README.md

 # opencity3d

-This project aims to provide a common standard for designing and sharing 3D models of cities that can be assembled with the aid of 3D printers.
-This standard specifies a grid format as well as compatible adapters for buildings, lots, and various tile-based infrastructure.
+This project provides a standard for designing and sharing 3D printable modular cities.
+It encompasses considerations of scale, physical connectors, and best practices.

-The main objectives of this project are:

-- To promote the use of 3D printing as a tool for enthusiasts and amateur hobbyists, with potential applications in urban planning, design, education, and research.
+## Objectives

+- **Build a platform**, by facilitating reuse and interoperability in the design and printing of hobby kits.
-- To foster collaboration and exchange among researchers, practitioners, and enthusiasts who are interested in 3D printing of cities.
+- **Nurture a community**, by enabling collaboration and exchange among those interested in 3D printing cities.
-- To encourage the adoption of a standard format for 3d printing cities, thereby promoting reusability and interoperability in the craft.
+- **Craft cities**, by using 3D technologies to bring concepts into reality.

 ## How to use the standard

-The standard consists of two main components: a collection of base asset and printer configuration files, and a wiki guide to city modeling and printing.
+The standard is maintained in version, each consisting of several components: documentation, printable connectors, printer configurations, and a wiki knowledge base.

-- The base assets serve as connectors and adapters for city modeling components.
-Printer configuration files are also provided as a starting point for printing.
+- Documentation can be found in (VERSION)/documentation.
+Therein are specifications of scale and connector design.
+- Printable connectors can be found in (VERSION)/prints.
+Therein are files for grids, building bases, and adapters.
+- Printer configurations can be found in (VERSION)/printers.
+Therein are presets for various printers.
-- The wiki guide documents considerations and lessons learned in city modeling and printing.
+- The wiki knowledge base documents lessons learned in city modeling and printing.

-To use the standard, you need designs to print.
+To use the standard, you need designs to print, as well as access to a 3D printer.
 You can either create your own files from scratch or use existing ones from public and/or private source.
+Given that you have designs on hand:

+1. Scale the designs per the documentation version of your choice, found in (VERSION)/documentation.
+2. From (VERSION)/prints, choose appropriately-sized bases for your scaled designs, and in your choice of 3d modeling software, merge the respective mesh underneath each design.
+3. Also from (VERSION)/prints, choose adapters corresponding to each base, as well as a grid large enough to mount the building and adapter assemblies for your designs.
-Choose appropriate adapters to fit the designs at scale.
-Next, prepare the files for 3D printing using any 3D modeling software and any printer (results may vary depending on the specifications of each printer).
+4. Prepare the files for 3D printing using any 3D printing software.
+If available, choose printer configurations from (VERSION)/printers to possibly streamline the process.
+5. Print.
+Experimentation will likely be required, as tolerances depend on each printer setup.
+The standard minimises wasted resources, inasmuch as only adapters need to be re-printed.

 ## How to contribute to the project

-This project is open-source and welcomes contributions from anyone who is interested in 3D printing of cities.
+This project is open-source and welcomes contributions from anyone who is interested in 3D printing cities.
 There are several ways you can contribute to the project:

 - You can report issues or suggest enhancements on the GitHub issue tracker.
-- You can submit pull requests with code or documentation changes on the GitHub repository.
-- You can share your feedback or questions on the GitHub discussions forum.
-- You can join the community chat on Simtropolis.
+- You can join the community chat with feedback, questions, gallery submissions, printer configurations, &c. on the GitHub Discussions forum.

-Please read the contributing guidelines before making any contribution.

 ## License